 Parent Teacher Associations (PTAs) are established for the benefit of some of the multi-academy trust's academies.
-The multi-academy trust has no control over the PTAs but for transparency the income received by the multi-academy trust from PTAs during the year was:

-£58,000 (2021: £1,087) from the Hayes Primary School PTA, for the Music Hub project; and £5,000 (2021: £nil) from Leesons Primary School PTA, for future educational resources.
-This has been included in deferred income.
+The multi-academy trust has no control over the PTAs but for transparency the total income received by the multi-academy trust from PTAs during the year totalled £42k (2022: £63k).
+Of this, £27k (2022: £58k) was from the Hayes Primary School PTA, for the Music Hub project.
+At the year end £5k (2022: £5k) from Leesons Primary School PTA is included in deferred income.